MrCreativ3001/SnakeTs/README.md

 You can simply go [there](https://mrcreativ3001.github.io/SnakeTs/pages/index.html) to try it out in your browser.
 You can also build the project locally.
 Firstly you need to have [npm](https://nodejs.org/en/).
-After that just run `npm run build` to build the project.
+After that just run `npm install` and `npm run build` to build the project.
 Then just go into the `dist` folder and open the `index.html` in your browser.